jarkki/mc-control/README.md

 * Python + numpy + [matplotlib](http://matplotlib.org/)

-If the compiler cannot find Armadillo or Boost, modify the [makefile](Makefile), which has variables for custom header and library search paths for these libraries (boost is header only).

 ## Compilation
 `mc-control` is a header-only library and uses some c++11 features.
 Just run `make` in the root directory to compile the example optimal savings model.

-Edit the [makefile](Makefile) if armadillo or boost is not found.
+If the compiler cannot find Armadillo or Boost, edit the [makefile](Makefile), which has variables for custom header and library search paths for these libraries (boost is header only).

 # Example
-A classic example for a stochastic dynamic optimization problem in economics is the neoclassical consumption model where an agent splits her income into consumption and savings and seeks the savings policy that maximizes her expected discounted utility from consumption over an infinite time horizon:
+A classic example for a stochastic dynamic optimization problem in economics is the neoclassical consumption model with **stochastic** income.
+Agent splits her income into consumption and savings and seeks the savings policy that maximizes her expected discounted utility from consumption over an infinite time horizon:

 ![](figures/eq_no_11.png?raw=true)